tldr-pages/tldr/pages/common/alias.md

 `unalias {{word}}`

-- Full list of aliased words:
+- List all aliased words:

 `alias -p`

-- Turn rm an interative command:
+- Turn rm into an interactive command:

 `alias {{rm}}="{{rm -i}}"`

-- Override la as ls -a:
+- Create `la` as a shortcut for `ls -a`:

 `alias {{la}}="{{ls -a}}"`